off-by-some/fynx/docs/generation/markdown/reference/api.md

 **[Observable Operators](observable-operators.md)** — The operators (`+`, `>>`, `&`, `~`) and methods (`.then()`, `.requiring()`) that let you compose observables into reactive pipelines.
 The `>>` operator is the primary way to transform observables, passing values through functions.
 Understanding these operators unlocks FynX's full expressive power.

+**[Transactions](transactions.md)** — Safe reentrant updates and batched notifications.
+Use transactions when you need to update an observable from within its own subscriber, or when you want to batch multiple changes into a single notification.
+This prevents circular dependencies while enabling sophisticated state coordination patterns.

 ### Stores: Organizing State

 While standalone observables are useful for small scripts, real applications need structure.
 Stores group related observables and computed values into cohesive units.